Table of contents

 Substrate

-Base material of a film, such as PET, PP, PVC, polyimides (e.g., polyester), or other special films.
+Base material of a film, such as PET, PP, PVC, polyimides (e.g. polyester) or other specialty films.

-A brand name such as Hostaphan®, Kapton®, or Melinex® refers to special film products from a manufacturer that can be clearly assigned to a specific source, formulation, and quality standard by their name (® – Registered Trademark symbol).
+A brand name such as Hostaphan®, Kapton® or Melinex® refers to special film products from a manufacturer, which can be clearly assigned to a specific source, recipe and quality standard by their name (® – Registered trademark).

 Upilex®